sebcbi1/mcp-postgresql-server/LOGGING.md

 - **Default**: Empty (no file logging)
 - **Path Resolution**:
   - Absolute paths: Used as-is (e.g., `/var/log/mcp-postgresql.log`)
-  - Relative paths: Resolved relative to project directory from CLIENT_CWD (e.g., `logs/app.log`)
+  - Relative paths: Resolved relative to project directory from MCP_POSTGRESQL_CWD (e.g., `logs/app.log`)
 - **Behavior**:
   - If not set or empty: No file logging occurs
   - If set: All log messages are written to the specified file